Adding OpenSSL Support for Android

 - Configure the OpenSSL sources to build for Android using the following command:

 ./Configure shared android-<arch> -D__ANDROID_API__=21

-Note: You must consider enabling/disabling the SSL features based on the legal restrictions in the region where your application is available.
-See the SSL configure options for details about the configurable features.
+Note: You must consider enabling or disabling the SSL features based on the legal restrictions in the region where your application is available.
+For more information about the configurable features, see OpenSSL Configure Options.

 libsslshared libraries that are not versioned, but with an _1_1 suffix, run:

 Note: Android does not load versioned libraries.

-© 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.